Generator Safety Guide (2026)

 - Position generator on dry, level surface

-My rainy weather protocol: If I can’t provide overhead cover with open sides, I wait for the storm to pass.
+Rainy weather protocol: If you cannot provide overhead cover with open sides, wait for the storm to pass.
 No power is worth electrocution risk.

 Maintenance for Safety